jwlunsford/udacity_projects/problems_vs_algorithms/README.md

 * problem_4.py

 ### Description:
 These projects were developed in Python 3.
 Problems include various coding problem sets which are routinely solved using basic sorting, searching and divide-and-conquer algorithms.
-Markdown files (*.md) are included to provide a description of the reasoning behind algorithm selection and Space/Time complexity of the code file.
+Markdown files (*.md) are included to provide a description of the reasoning behind algorithm selection and Space/Time complexity of the code.

 ### Running: